How AskCody continues to Protect Personal Data based on EDPB recommendations on supplementary measures following Schrems II

 Following this, Microsoft incorporates and implements a series of organizational, contractual, and technical requirements and measures according to a range of privacy and security standards and regulations, such as ISO 27001 and 27018, to which Microsoft is audited every year.
 These audits done by third parties on Microsoft and its data centers in Ireland and Amsterdam, confirming that Microsoft complies with these standards and legislative requirements, are made available yearly.
 By using e.g. the ISO 27001 and 27018 as references, Microsoft ensures that data will not be processed on our behalf without our consent, such as transferring data outside of regions that we have selected (EU/Ireland & Amsterdam).

-As part of AskCody’s risk assessment and focus on complying with GDPR, including fulfilling up to our commitment to provide an ISAE 3000 report yearly, these audits by Microsoft are also audited by us and our advisors, as part of our risk assessment and internal ISAE 3000 Audit, where potential deviations are documented and influence potential risks, are being evaluated.
+As part of AskCody’s risk assessment and focus on complying with GDPR, including fulfilling our commitment to provide an ISAE 3000 report yearly, these audits by Microsoft are also audited by us and our advisors, as part of our risk assessment and internal ISAE 3000 Audit, where potential deviations are documented and influence potential risks, are being evaluated.

 On the 21st of July 2020, Microsoft further enhanced the Data Processing Agreement with AskCody, to ensure that standard contractual clauses would overrule the EU-U.S. Privacy Shield Framework - to eliminate any confusion that the DPA would be invalidated by the CJEU ruling.
 This has already been implemented between AskCody and Microsoft.